Fanthropp History, Family Crest & Coats of Arms

 Early History of the Fanthropp family

-Another 139 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Fanthropp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fanthropp research.
+Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Fanthropp History in all our PDF Extended History products and printed products wherever possible.

 Fanthropp Spelling Variations